marcosocon/OlympicsMEAN/README.md

 # MEAN Stack

-Code for the MEAN Soup to Bits
+List of medals for the summer olympics.

+Developed using:

-* MongoDB
+*  M -MongoDB
-* Express
+*  E -Express
-* Angular
+*  A -Angular
-* Node
+*  N - Node